 This is a monthly report submitted by the National Center for Atmospheric Research (NCAR) describing progress on tasks listed in the annual statement of work (SOW) for the 4DWX project, funded by the U. S. Army Test and Evaluation Command’s (ATEC’s) Developmental Test Command (DTC).
 Descriptions of tasks are abbreviated.
 For full descriptions, please refer to the SOW.
 The sections, subsections, and tasks in this document are numbered to match those in the SOW.
 Ten reports are submitted per year; none is submitted in the two months (usually April and August) during which project-review meetings (i.e., IPRs) are held.

-This report is for work done in January 2011.
+This report is for work done in February 2011.
+Because of the IPR in April, no report will be submitted for work done in March.

 Themes and goals for the fiscal year